gajananan/integrity-shield-testscenario/03_policy-scenarios/04_CHANGE_POLICY_INVALID_SIGNER.md

 ### Prerequisite:
 - Policy collection is already cloned locally in signing host as described in [doc](../prerequisite-setup/GIT_CLONE_POLICY_COLLECTION.md)
-- IShield protection is enabled as described in [doc](../install-scenarios/DEPLOY_ISHIELD.md)
+- IShield protection is enabled as described in [doc](../install-scenarios/DEPLOY_ISHIELD.md). complete this step if you have done yet, before proceeding.

 ### Action Steps:

+Complete the following six steps:

 1. Create a another signer key (with different email address e.g. `invalid_signer@enterprise.com`) as described in [doc](../prerequisite-setup/GPG_KEY_SETUP.md)
    This signer key must be different from the one setup in [doc] (../install-scenarios/VERIFICATION_KEY_SETUP.md)